dmaulikr/Forsaken/README.md

 # Forsaken

 ### About
 Forsaken is resource management iOS app in which you play as a survivor in a world desolated by a zombie outbreak.
 After your airplane crashes in an infested suburb, you must lead your crew to safety and try to rebuild using whatever supplies you can find.
+This was my first attempt at creating an app for iOS and was made soley for learning purposes.
+It is currently incomplete.
+The game mechanics work, though I have yet to implement a progressive story for the player to move through.

 ### Details
 - **Framework**: UIKit